EnglishSpanish

 Toenail fungus, an infection under the toenails that causes thick, yellow toenails, can spread to other parts of the body if left untreated.
 So if you’ve decided to pursue laser treatment for your toenail fungus, you may be curious about what to expect from this kind of treatment.

 Besides potentially causing embarrassment for the individual suffering from a fungal infection on the toenails, the condition, if left untreated, will continue to spread.
-By spreading it can potentially infect other toenails and parts of the body.
+By spreading, it can potentially infect other toenails and parts of the body.
 Getting it taken care of as soon as possible prevents the toenail fungus from spreading.
-In addition, laser therapy is an excellent option for treatment for many people.
+Additionally, laser therapy is an excellent treatment option for many people.

 Laser Treatment for Toenail Fungus